 - Stay tuned to local media for information about road and bridge closures.
 New York State's 511 can help you monitor traffic on State roads.

-- Evacuation Centers are the ONLY places where people may park vehicles.
+- Evacuation centers are the ONLY places where people may park vehicles.
 Many evacuation centers do NOT have parking available.
-Tune in to local media for instructions.

 - Large vehicles may be prohibited in windy conditions.
 This could apply to trailers, trucks, boats and other vehicles with a higher wind profile than a car or SUV.

-- In any significant rainstorm, avoid driving through standing water if you cannot tell how deep it is.
+- In any significant rainstorm, avoid driving through standing water.

 Residents of high-rise apartment buildings may face special risks from hurricanes even if they live safely outside evacuation zone boundaries.

-If the mayor orders an evacuation of coastal areas, the City strongly recommends evacuees stay with friends or family outside evacuation zone boundaries.
-However, for those who have no alternative shelter, the City has identified hurricane shelters throughout the five boroughs.
+The City strongly recommends evacuees stay with friends or family who live outside evacuation zones.
+For those who have no other shelter, the City will open evacuation centers and shelters throughout the five boroughs.

 The City will ask all evacuees seeking public shelter to report to an evacuation center.
 These centers are located in all boroughs, are easily reached via public transportation.
 Some centers provide parking facilities.

-To find out the location of your nearest evacuation center, use OEM's Hurricane Evacuation Zone Finder.
+To find out the location of your nearest evacuation center, use NYC Emergency Management's Hurricane Evacuation Zone Finder.

 Learn more about emergency preparedness for pets